 The last thing you need to focus on after a car accident is how much your medical treatments cost.
 We believe that the negligent party needs to cover the damages which they have caused.
 Our mission is to offer you compassionate care while we collect the maximum compensation for you.

 Don’t let money worries prevent you from getting the medical treatment you need.
-Call Scholle Law today to schedule your free consultation.
+Call Scholle Law today at (866) 592-1296 or contact us online to schedule your free consultation.
 You don’t pay us until we win your case.